Valeros-LD/valeros-NDE/README.md

 ## Documentation

-You can find more information on how to use and configure Valeros in the documentation at [docs.valeros.nl](https://docs.valeros.nl).
+You can find more information on how to use and configure Valeros at [docs.valeros.nl](https://docs.valeros.nl).

 ## License